Tuukkaleksi/wordle-project/README.md

   - 📱 Built using React Native and Expo for cross-platform compatibility ( Android for now )

 ## Playing
     Enjoy the game and have fun challenging your word-guessing skills!
-If you encounter any issues or have suggestions, feel free to open an issue or contribute to the project.
+    If you encounter any issues or have suggestions, feel free to open an issue.
 Happy guessing!

     This will be replaced when App is coming to Google Play